Jordan-Novelli/DataImmersionAchievement4-InstacartAnalysisPython/README.md

 4) What products are most popular to organize departments by frequency of sales.
 5) Better understand customers via a type of loyalty program that can categorize money spent based on loyalty, frequently purchased products, region, income and age.

 **This was the initial start of using Python.
-This respository does includes introductory of how to use Python.**
+This respository does includes introductory code of how to use Python.**